Palette Block Types

 Mustache (opens new window) is a template language that lets you insert variables and other dynamic elements into text.

-to display variables in your text.
+With Mustache, you use two curly braces {{ }} to display variables in your text.
 For example, given the following:

-The final result would be the text "Info for" followed by the variable token
+The final result would be the text "Info for" followed by the variable token.

-in the Palette template editor, a list of available variables will be shown
+After you enter two curly braces {{ in the Palette template editor, a list of available variables will be shown

 automatically to make it easy to use.